-The Surgical Council on Resident Education is a nonprofit, noncommercial consortium formed in 2004 by the principal organizations involved in U.S. surgical education.
+The Surgical Council on Resident Education (SCORE) is a nonprofit, noncommercial consortium formed in 2004 by the principal organizations involved in U.S. surgical education.
 SCORE's mission is to improve the education of trainees in general surgery and related specialties through the development of a national curriculum.
 This website, The SCORE Portal, was created to provide high-quality educational content in support of the SCORE Curriculum Outline to residents and residency programs.
 All portal content is developed by surgical educators in that area as well as reviewed by the SCORE Editorial Board.
-All content on the SCORE Portal is peer-reviewed.
+All content on The SCORE Portal is peer-reviewed.

 For a summary of the steps to becoming a doctor in the U.S., see this article from the Journal of the American Medical Association.